Waujito/youtubeUnblock/README.md

 - `--no-dport-filter` By default, youtubeUnblock will filter for TLS and QUIC 443.
 If you want to disable it, pass this flag. (this does not affect `--udp-dport-filter`)

-## UDP/QUIC/Voice Chats
+## UDP/QUIC

 UDP is another communication protocol.
-Well-known technologies that use it are DNS, QUIC, voice chats.
+Well-known technologies that use it are DNS, QUIC.
 UDP does not provide reliable connection and its header is much simpler than TCP thus fragmentation is limited.
 The support provided primarily by faking.

 **For UDP faking in kernel module** Make sure to decrease `--connbytes-limit` up to 5.
 This will allow not to process additional packets and prevent network flood.